Japan plans targeted COVID curbs as new cases fall but deaths hit record | Health

 Japan plans targeted COVID curbs as new cases fall but deaths hit record

-A Japanese health panel approved on Friday a plan to bring in more targeted COVID-19 curbs across much of the nation, as overall new infections decline but fatalities rise to a record level.
-The government will let infection restrictions on mobility and commerce lapse on Sunday in five prefectures where the virus appears to have peaked out.
+A Japanese health panel approved on Friday a plan for more targeted COVID-19 curbs across much of the nation, as new infections decline but deaths rise to a record level.
+The government will let limits on mobility and commerce lapse on Sunday in five prefectures where the virus appears to have peaked, but extend curbs until March 6 in 17 more areas where infections are still relatively high.

 - Country: